On behalf of The Law Office of Gustavo E. Frances, P.A.

 “Should I move out of my house while divorcing?” this is the #1 question people ask themselves when divorcing their spouse.
 The question is most often followed by another question, “How will this impact my divorce?”

-While some agree that moving out of your house while divorcing is the best decision, others argue that there are quite a few reasons why you need to stay in your house, which is most likely your and your spouse’s most valuable asset.
+While some agree that moving out of your house while divorcing is the best decision, others argue that there are quite a few reasons why you need to stay in your house, which is most likely you and your spouse’s most valuable asset.

-When things take turn to the worse and a couple decides to go separate ways, the question “Who’s going to leave the house?” usually pops up.
+When things take the turn to the worse and a couple decides to go separate ways, the question “Who’s going to leave the house?” usually pops up.
 By leaving your house during a divorce you do not automatically give it up to your spouse.
 All it means is that you simply choose to move out while the court takes a certain amount of time to decide who gets this type of marital property.

 Our divorce attorney in Fort Lauderdale has outlined several things to consider before moving out of your marital property or staying put during a divorce.